IstvanGercsak/TheMonkees/README.md

     - Inactive "Buy ticket" button if the ticket are sold
 - Send Request
     - Required fields, restricted format when you fills and you want to send it
+- Hover effects:
+    - On the buttons
+    - On the social links
-- Hover effects on the buttons, on the social link and on the tour info rows
+    - On the tour info rows
 - Responsive:
     - Every page are responsive, usable and looks good on the below resolution:
         - Phones less than 768px